learn-co-curriculum/phrg-js-principles-hoisting-readme/README.md

 # Hoisting

 ## Overview
-In this lesson, we'll introduce the concept of hoisting and explain how the problems it causes are easily avoided.
+In this lesson, we'll introduce the concept of hoisting, which deals with how function and variable declarations seem to get 'hoisted' to the top of the current scope.
+We'll also explain how the problems it causes are easily avoided by following simple rules for where and how declarations should happen within your code.

 ## Objectives
 1. Detail how function and variable declarations are 'hoisted'.